Shaikh-Javeriya/AtliQMart_Sales_Campaign_Analysis/README.md

 # AtliQ Mart Campaign Analysis Project

 ## Project Overview
 AtliQ Mart is a retail giant with over 50 supermarkets located in the southern region of India.
 During the Diwali 2023 and Sankranti 2024 festive seasons, all stores launched a massive promotion on AtliQ branded products.
 The sales director, Bruce Haryali, wanted to evaluate the success of these promotions to inform future promotional strategies.
-However, due to the analytics manager Tony's unavailability, the task was delegated to Peter Pandey, the company's curious data analyst.

 This project aims to provide actionable insights into the performance of various promotions, highlighting what worked well and what didn’t.